 There is a special rule for automobile insurance.
-The Plan will be secondary to any "no-fault" or other automobile insurance coverage for medical care, even if you or your Dependent Child elects that the automobile insurance coverage be the secondary payor.
-Even if you or your Dependent Child decline to select health care coverage that is available under your "no fault" or automobile insurance, this Plan will only pay benefits secondarily, if at all.
-This provision is expressly intended to avoid the possibility that this Plan will be determined to be primary to coverage that is available under "no fault" or automobile insurance.
+The Plan will be secondary to any "no fault" or other automobile insurance coverage even if you or your dependent elects that the automobile insurance coverage be the secondary payor.
+Even if you or your dependents decline to select health care coverage that is available under your automobile insurance, this Plan will only pay benefits secondary, if at all.
+This provision is expressly intended to avoid the possibility that this Plan will be determined to be primary to coverage that is available under motor vehicle or "no-fault" insurance.
 Any payments made by the Fund are subject to the Fund's right of subrogation and reimbursement.